RHIT-CSSE/csse332/notes/session29/index.md

 At the end of this lecture, you should be able to:

 - Define a scheduling policy and the requirements it must achieve.
-- Evaluate a scheduling policy using turnaround and response times.
 - Identify different scheduling policies, their advantages and their shortcomings.